 Usually, there is more than one worksheet that we work on in our Excel workbook.
 Therefore, viewing the sheet tabs is essential.
 We switch between the sheets all the time.
-But, there might be some scenarios where the sheet tabs stay hidden, which becomes an issue for us.
-In this article, we’ll show you the possible reasons and solutions for Excel Sheet Tabs Hidden behind the Taskbar problem.
+But there might be some scenarios where the sheet tabs stay hidden, which becomes an issue for us.
+In this article, we’ll show you the possible reasons and solutions for the Excel Sheet Tabs Hidden behind the Taskbar problem.

 1. Maximize Excel Window